lupyuen/lupyuen.github.io/src/adc.md

 Let's study the __C Firmware for BL602 ADC__: [`sdk_app_adc2`](https://github.com/lupyuen/bl_iot_sdk/blob/adc/customer_app/sdk_app_adc2/)

+We shall...

+1.  __Initialise the ADC Channel__ for the LED GPIO

+1.  __Compute the average value__ of the ADC Samples that have been read

 ## Definitions

 We start by defining the __GPIO Pin Number__ that will be read via ADC: [`demo.c`](https://github.com/lupyuen/bl_iot_sdk/blob/adc/customer_app/sdk_app_adc2/sdk_app_adc2/demo.c#L13-L31)